iobroker-community-adapters/ioBroker.shelly/docs/en/dev/dev.md

 If you want to define an initial value to a state, you can define a static value or call a function to calculate a value with the properties ``init_value`` and ``init_funct``.

+The init function will be called, every time ``createObjects()`` is executed.
+This happens

+- On device init
+- When the device mode changes

 ### Hide values

 To **hide** a specific state, you can use the ``no_display`` flag on each type.
 Example: